ACCREDITED BY:

 INTRODUCTION

 The goal of the Associate in Science degree in Surgical Services is to prepare entry-level Surgical Technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
-The degree also provides the student with the practical skills necessary for employment as a Central Sterile Processing Technologist and Endoscopic Technician.

 Central Sterile Processing Technologist